JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 ### Commiting changes

-After locally adding, changing, moving or delting files you want to commit them to create a new changeset.
+After locally adding, changing, moving or deleting files you want to commit them to create a new changeset.
 Run this command to commit all local changes:

 ```bash
 cm status | cm ci . -c "my first commit"
 ```

-### Unding local changes
+### Undoing local changes

-Just in case you don't want or can commit your local changes, there is an undo command.
+Just in case you don't want or can't commit your local changes, there is an undo command.
 This will undo all local changes:

 ```bash